FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 	* `Generate from Vitis HLS Project`: This option generates a new config file from an existing Vitis HLS project _hls.app_ file.
 	* Choose `Empty File` as the method of adding the config file to your HLS component, you can keep the name `hls_config` as file name.
 Select `Next` to proceed to the Source Files.
 * The _Source Files_ page of the wizard opens:
-	* Under _Design Files_ you can select the `Add files` symbol (marked in red in the image below) to select the primary source file for the design, or add multiple files as needed.
+	* Under _Design Files_ you can select the `Add files` symbol (marked in red in the image below) to select the primary source file for the design, or add multiple files as needed (not for this tutorial).
 Copy the `src` folder from the folder `reference_files` to your workspace (with the Linux file manager) and then select the source file `fir.c` with the  `Add files` symbol.
+There is no need to include the header file `fir.h`, Vitis will find it itself.
 	* After adding the source file, you must identify the _Top Function_ which is the function to be synthesized as the top-level function for the HLS component.
 Push `Browse` and select the function `fir`.
 	* Under _Test Bench Files_ you can select with `Add files` (marked in red) the testbench source code `fir_test.c` and a data file `out.gold.dat` which is needed by the testbench.
  	* For both design files and test bench files you can add CFLAGS and CSIMFLAGS to specify directives to be used during compilation and simulation.
 You can specify directives to be applied to all files or to specific files from each category.
 Adding these flags can also be done later on, for this tutorial leave the fields empty.
 After adding files and folders and directives, select `Next` to proceed.